Handling Context Compaction

 - Recover the touched-file set.

-When even the pass doesn't fit
+When the pass itself doesn't fit

 | Priority | Surface |